-- A. The ancients were commended.
-For what?
-For their faith.
-Yet though commended... - B. The ancients were incomplete.
-The Old Testament saints of Hebrews 11 didn't receive what God promised.
-They died waiting for it, but their wait is over!
-That's because... - 1.
-God gave us something better.
+- 1. God gave us something better.
 That's the message of Hebrews. - 2.
 God gave us what every person needs, namely Christ.
-You see, these Old Testament heroes were made perfect the same way we are in the New Testament era.
+You see, these Old Testament heroes were made perfect the same way we are in this New Testament age.
 It's by faith in Jesus and His sacrifice, for He is the perfecter of our faith, as we'll see when we come to Hebrews 12:2.
 As Robert Gromacki explains, "Both the Old Testament people of God ('they') and the New Testament church ('us') share equally in the spiritual provisions of the death and resurrection of Jesus Christ, the mediator of the new covenant."
-[15]

-Take Inventory: Ask yourself three important questions...
+15

+Make It Personal: Some questions for the pilgrim to ponder...

+1. Whose faith am I following?

-- 1. Who are your heroes in life?
-Charles Barclay doesn't want to be your hero.
+Charles Barclay once made it clear he doesn't want to be your hero.
 That's fine.
+The Lord has given us other heroes, like the woman in Sudan I read about who risked her life to hear God's Word, like Gideon, David, Eleazar, the seven brothers, and host of others who were willing to die for their faith.

+The question is, are these the kind of heroes we are following?

-The Lord has given us other heroes, like the woman in Sudan who risked her life to hear God's Word, like Gideon, David, Eleazar, the seven brothers, and host of others who were willing to die for their faith.
-The question is, are these the kind of heroes you're following?
-It's a revealing fact that some of us know more about the David from American Idol than we do the David of the Bible, that we can find time to check out Facebook but we can't seem to find time to read Jim Elliot's biography, that we make it a point to hear what Bill O'Reilly thinks about the political process but refuse to study the classics of Christian thinkers like Kuyper and Bonhoeffer.
+I googled the most popular people in the world and found a listing.
+Eight of the top ten were pop singers and the other two were actors.
+It's a revealing fact that some of us know more about Tom Cruise than we do about Thomas in the Bible, that we can find time to check out Facebook but we can't seem to find time to read Jim Elliot's biography, that we make it a point to hear what Bill O'Reilly thinks about the political process but refuse to study the classics of Christian thinkers like Kuyper and Bonhoeffer.

 The real question is, who are our heroes?
 I urge you to pick your heroes wisely and then study your heroes carefully.
 Get to know Abraham and Moses and Daniel.
 Are you interested in sports?
 Then get to know Eric Liddell and C. T. Studd.
 In business?
 Then R. G. LeTourneau and Cyrus McCormick.
 In the military?
 Then Robert E. Lee and Stonewall Jackson.
-These folks took their faith into the real world and they're worthy of our attention. - 2.
-Who are you living to please, Christ or someone else?
+These pilgrims took their faith into the real world and they're worthy of our attention.

+2. Who is following my faith?

 Raymond Brown had this to say about the heroes in Hebrews 11, "If these courageous and devout sufferers achieved so much when, comparatively speaking, they had so little, then there must be no limit to our service.
 The opportunities are innumerable and the resources are limitless."
-We have so much, but again, who are we living to please, Christ or someone else? - 3.
+16

+Who is there in your life that, by God's grace, is following your faith?
+Who are you investing in, who are you modeling Christ for?

+3. Where is my journey taking me?

 Are you living to gain a better resurrection?
-That's the perspective of a true hero.
+That's the perspective of the pilgrim.
 Is it yours?
 Are you living in a way that will matter most on resurrection day?

-^{}Note: This is an unedited manuscript of a message preached at Wheelersburg Baptist Church.
-It is provided to prompt your continued reflection on the practical truths of the Word of God.

-^[1] Franklin Graham, Samaritan's Purse newsletter, April 2009.

-^[2] Observation by Leon Morris, p.
-129.

-^[3] There's the challenge of an expository preacher.
-There's always more to say than time will allow!

-^[4] William Barclay, p.
-164.
+15 Robert Gromacki, p.
+195.

-^[5] Raymond Brown, p.
-221.
+16 Raymond Brown, p.
+225.